 Auggie is sometimes spelled as Augi, Auggi, or Augie, and sometimes they’re known as Aussie-Corgi.
 Despite their status as a “designer dog,” you may find Auggies at general dog shelters or rescues.
 Adopt!
 Don’t shop!

 These affectionate, curious, frisky pups would do best with a family who can give them both the attention and the play they crave.
 They do very well with people of all ages, as well as other pets, so they’d fit right in with most families or even single owners as long as they get enough attention.

 Apartments would be more challenging homes for them, because of their high energy level, so a house with a backyard would be a better fit.
 Although their truest sense of purpose is to herd, Auggies are also wonderful companion dogs and quick to alert of any danger or change in environment.

-See below for all Auggie facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Auggies!

 Auggie Mixed Dog Breed Pictures

 Auggie Mixed Dog Breed Pictures, Characteristics, & Facts

 - Auggies are mixed breed dogs.
 They are not purebreds like their Corgi or Australian Shepherd parents.

 - Auggies are often tri-colored, but they can also have just two colors or even one.
 Their coats are typically a combination of black, tan, brown, and white.

 - These dogs shed moderately most of the year, but when the seasons change for winter and summer, they shed quite a bit while growing in their new coats.